 A "policy scepticism" appears to have developed that constitutes a major challenge to studies of the regional impacts of HEIs.
 In the limit this policy scepticism suggests that the expenditure impacts of HEIs on their host regions are negligible, and can therefore be ignored.
-We reject the binding resource constraint rationale for policy scepticism on a priori grounds, but do acknowledge the significance of the binding regional public sector budget constraint under devolution.
-We build this constraint into an augmented IO analysis using our purpose-built HEI-disaggregated IO table for Wales.
-Our results offer some support for policy scepticism in that we estimate that around a third of the regional expenditure impacts of Welsh HEIs is attributable to public funding that could generate similar (though not identical) effects if put to alternative uses such as expansion of the public sector within the host region, Conventional multiplier/ impact analyses therefore do overstate the expenditure impacts attributable to HEIs per se.
-In fact, it transpires that if funds used directly to finance the Welsh public sector were instead used to finance HEIs, there would be a small net positive multiplier effect reflecting the lower import propensity of HEIs.
-However, for similar reasons the switching of public funds to students and away from the public sector would have a net negative multiplier impact.
+We reject the strict binding resource constraint rationale for policy scepticism on a priori grounds.
+While we acknowledge the likely importance of supply side constraints in the English (and London) economies, we retain an IO approach throughout the present analysis.
+However we do recognise and accommodate the significance of alternative uses of public funds.
+In the present English context, of a region not subject to a binding public expenditure constraint, we argue that it is nevertheless useful to explore the consequences of an alternative use of public funds (which we here take to be general public sector expansion).
+We build this opportunity cost into an augmented IO analysis using our purpose-built HEI-disaggregated IO table for England.
+Our results offer some support for policy scepticism in that we estimate that around 45% of the regional expenditure impacts of English HEIs is attributable to public funding that could generate similar (though not identical) effects if put to alternative uses such as expansion of the public sector within the host region, Conventional multiplier/ impact analyses therefore do overstate the expenditure impacts attributable to HEIs per se.
+In fact, it transpires that if funds used directly to finance the public sector in England were instead used to finance HEIs, there would be a small net negative multiplier effect reflecting the higher import propensity of London HEIs.
+For similar reasons the switching of public funds to students and away from the public sector would also have a net negative multiplier impact.

-However, importantly, our analysis also suggests that the extreme form of policy scepticism, which denies the relevance of the regional expenditures of HEIs, is not supported by the evidence, at least for Wales.
-We find that around half of the impact of Welsh HEIs on Welsh output is attributable to funding sources other than the Welsh public sector, including export earnings.
-While conventional impact studies may overestimate the expenditure impacts of HEIs on their host regions, these are nonetheless substantial in the Welsh case, and certainly not negligible as the extreme form of policy scepticism implies.
+However, importantly, our analysis also suggests that the extreme form of policy scepticism, which denies the relevance of the regional expenditures of HEIs, is not supported by the evidence, at least for London (nor for Northern Ireland, Wales or Scotland).
+We find that around half of the impact of London HEIs on English output is attributable to funding sources other than the public sector, including export earnings.
+While conventional impact studies may overestimate the expenditure impacts of HEIs on their host regions, these are nonetheless substantial in the London case, and certainly not negligible as the extreme form of policy scepticism implies.

-Comparing the host economy impacts of the Welsh HEIs to our previous finding for Scottish HEIs (Hermannsson et al, 2010b) reveals that the Welsh HEIs are marginally more dependent on devolved government funding and therefore the 'generic' component of the institutional impact is slightly larger than in Scotland.
-When the impact of students' consumption expenditures is added this ranking is reversed, as student impacts are relatively larger for Wales than for Scotland.
-This is driven by two factors: the higher overall expenditure levels of students' in Wales and a larger proportion of incoming students, in particular from the rest of the UK.
-These positive forces are partially offset by more leakage for student expenditure in Wales than in Scotland, which results in relatively smaller knock-on impacts.
+Comparing the host economy impacts of the London HEIs to our previous finding for Scottish HEIs (Hermannsson et al, 2010a) reveals that the London HEIs are rather less dependent on government funding and therefore the 'generic' component of the institutional impact is smaller than it is for Scotland.
+When students' consumption expenditures are accommodated this further enhances impacts in London relative to Scotland as student effects are larger for London than for Scotland.
+This is driven by three factors: the higher overall expenditure levels of students' in London; a larger proportion of incoming students, in particular from the rest of the World, and less import leakage of consumption spending.
+These positive forces are partially offset by more leakage for student expenditure in London than in Scotland, which results in relatively smaller knock-on impacts.
 The two studies are entirely comparable in their treatment of institutional impacts.
-However, for student impacts it should be kept in mind that the expenditure surveys carried out in Scotland and Wales are not identical in their reporting units or methodologies.
+However, for student impacts it should be kept in mind that the expenditure surveys carried out in Scotland and England are not identical in their reporting units or methodologies.